 - Low price.
-It’s no secret that processing your company’s transactions via such third party payment processors as PayPal or Venmo will cost you less than opening up a merchant account with a payment processing company.
-Because of this, small businesses and startups that don’t have a lot of initial capital are attracted to third party payment processors.
+It’s no secret that processing your company’s transactions via such third-party payment processors as PayPal or Venmo will cost you less than opening up a merchant account with a payment processing company.
+Because of this, small businesses and startups that don’t have a lot of initial capital are attracted to third-party payment processors.

 - Quick and easy to set up.
 Setting up a merchant account can often require a lot of paperwork and time.
 When compared to getting a third party processing account, it’s easy to see why the latter is much more simplistic and stress-free.

 - No monthly fees.
-This is a big advantage third party payment processors have that makes they desirable.
-Especially when compared to merchant accounts that may charge a number of monthly fees- from gateway to PCI compliance –third party payment processors and their services are significantly cheaper to use.
+This is a big advantage third-party processors have that makes they desirable.
+Especially when compared to merchant accounts that may charge a number of monthly fees- from payment gateway to PCI compliance –third party payment processors and their services are significantly cheaper to use.

 - Lack of customer service.
 Even though dealing with a lot of company’s customer service reps can be painstakingly frustrating at times, there’s something to be said about being able to talk to another human to help solve your problems.
 Third party processors minimalistic structure is both a blessing and a curse in this case, but its lack of customer support is a definite drawback to its features.

 - High transaction fees.
-Although you may be saving money elsewhere by choosing to partner with a third party processor, where you won’t be seeing those extra savings will be with the transaction fees.
+Although you may be saving money elsewhere by choosing to partner with a third-party processor, where you won’t be seeing those extra savings will be with the transaction fees.
 Often times theses fees are as high as 3%, which is much higher than your average merchant account rate.

 - Lack of a sense of professionalism.
-This isn’t to say that there aren’t a number of reputable and established businesses that use third party payment processors; heck, even eBay uses PayPal.
+This isn’t to say that there aren’t a number of reputable and established businesses that use third-party payment processors; heck, even eBay uses PayPal.
 However, the general consensus is that using a third party processor will never be viewed as equally secure or trusted as some other well-known payment processors.